Today in History for January 16th - NewsBreak

-Highlights of Today in History: Joan of Arc is born; Samuel Morse demonstrates the telegraph to the public; Commercial airplane completes first round-the-world flight; Figure skater Nancy Kerrigan is attacked; Dizzy Gillespie and Rudolf Nureyev die.
+On this day in history: Elian Gonzales decision; First female U.S. governor inaugurated; Sonny Bono dies; Pete Rose admits to betting on baseball; Bruce Springsteen's first album debuts.
 (Jan.
-6) Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
+5) Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
 Website: https://apnews.com.
 Instagram: https://www.instagram.com/APNews/. .
-You can...
+You can license this story through AP Archive: http://www.aparchive.com/metadata/youtube/a89d9975883d48a8b4243aec6a917bb8.

-Highlights of Today in History: Joan of Arc is born; Samuel Morse demonstrates the telegraph to the public; Commercial airplane completes first round-the-world flight; Figure skater Nancy Kerrigan is attacked; Dizzy Gillespie and Rudolf Nureyev die.
+Highlights of Today in History: Former U.S. President Richard Nixon is born, Howard Hughes identifies fake biography, Unmanned probe lands on moon, the Phantom of the Opera becomes the longest running Broadway show.
 (Jan.
-6) Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
+Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
 Website: https://apnews.com.
 Instagram: https://www.instagram.com/APNews/. .
-You can...
+You can license this story through...

 Highlights of this day in history: U.S. government warns of smoking risks, Amelia Earhart becomes first woman to fly solo across Pacific, Major League Baseball introduces designated hitter.
 (Jan.
 11) Subscribe for more Breaking News: http://smarturl.it/AssociatedPress.
 Website: https://apnews.com.
 Instagram: https://www.instagram.com/APNews/. .
 You can license this story through AP Archive: http://www.aparchive.com/metadata/youtube/c924151a59284bcfbc50f80e34204b23.